Dan Ammann

 Dan Ammann is a New Zealand business executive.
 He is the former CEO of Cruise, having been the President of General Motors (GM) between 2015 and 2019.
 Ammann joined GM as treasurer following its 2009 bankruptcy, and also was the company's CFO.
 Prior to GM, Ammann was a managing director and head of industrial investment banking for Morgan Stanley.
 Ammann today is head of ExxonMobil Low Carbon Solutions.

 Early life

-Dan Ammann was born and raised in Eureka, a rural area outside of Hamilton, New Zealand.
+Ammann was born and raised in Eureka, a rural area outside of Hamilton, New Zealand.
 In 1994, he graduated from the University of Waikato with a bachelor of management studies.

 Investment banking

 Ammann began his career as an investment banker, starting at Credit Suisse First Boston in 1993.
 He moved to New York City in 1997, and continued to work for Credit Suisse until moving to Morgan Stanley in 1999.
 In 2004, he was appointed the position of managing director and head of industrial investment banking for Morgan Stanley.
 At Morgan Stanley, Ammann worked with clients in the technology, service, and manufacturing industries, helping with mergers, acquisitions, raising capital, and restructuring.
 He was also the lead advisor on GM's bankruptcy reorganization.